Gets the primary clipboard of the widget.

 Unrealized widgets do not have a frame clock.

-If @widget is not focusable, or its Gtk::Widget#grab_focus
+If widget is not focusable, or its Gtk::Widget#grab_focus

-implementation cannot transfer the focus to a descendant of @widget
+implementation cannot transfer the focus to a descendant of widget

-that is focusable, it will not take focus and false
+that is focusable, it will not take focus and false will be returned.

 Calling Gtk::Widget#grab_focus